slatedocs/slate/source/includes/_latest_reviews.md

 # Latest Reviews

-Versions of a project can be reviewed by the personnel that have been assigned to that project.
+A version of a project can be reviewed by the personnel that have been assigned to that project.

-A personnel can review multiple versions of a project, and you can use this endpoint to access their latest review.
+A personnel can review multiple versions of a project, and you can use this endpoint to access their review for the latest version of the project.

+Reviews will only be found once reviews have been requested for a version.

 ## Viewing latest reviews for a project